kajdreef/slides/morpheus/slides.md

 ## Conclusion

 - The visualization *Morpheus* provides:
+  1. Global overview of test suite

+  2. Local view by filtering to specific tests or methods

+  3. Juxtaposition of data via sorting

+- Developers using *morpheus* are better equipped in answering questions about a test suite.

+???

-  1. Global overview of all test cases and the methods they cover
+- Global overview of all test cases and the methods they cover

-  2. Local view by filtering to specific tests or methods of interest
+- Local view by filtering to specific tests or methods

-  3. Juxtapose methods and tests through sorting
+- On top of that, we can sort and filter based on properties of the tests or methods to uncover patterns.

-- The evaluation shows developers were better equipped using the visualization to answer questions regarding traceability between tests and methods, in terms of:
+- The evaluation shows developers were better equipped using the visualization to answer questions regarding traceability between tests and methods, in terms of precision, recall, time, and also satisfaction with the tool set
-  - Accuracy

-  - Time

-  - (and also satisfaction with tool set)

 ---